hackclub/thwomp/README.md

 # 🗿 Thwomp

-A sentient stone block that blocks you from accessing web servers.
+A sentient stone block that blocks web traffic from accessing your servers during maintenance period.

 Or in other words, a rudimentary hand-rolled maintenance mode.